Appianus: Historia Romana (Partes I-II).

 Thomas Osborne (d.
 1767), bookseller: purchased all the Harleian printed books; top corner of front free endpaper of part II cut off - as in many other Harleian volumes - probably by Osborne to remove his earlier price (cf. J.B.
-Oldham, 'Shrewsbury School bindings', p.114); revised price in pencil “2V 2=12=6” adjacent to excision and another price in pencil “15/” below; no. 4514 in Osborne’s 'Catalogus bibliothecae Harleianae', vol. 1 (London: 1743) and no. 1069 in Osborne’s 'Catalogus bibliothecae Harleianae', vol. 3 (London: 1744).
+Oldham, 'Shrewsbury School bindings', p.114); revised price in pencil “2V 2=12=6” adjacent to excision and the number "157" in pencil below; no. 4514 in Osborne’s 'Catalogus bibliothecae Harleianae', vol. 1 (London: 1743) and no. 1069 in Osborne’s 'Catalogus bibliothecae Harleianae', vol. 3 (London: 1744).

 William Hunter (1718-1783), physician and anatomist: source unknown.